 Cloudy skies can challenge the use of optical satellite sensors which operate at relatively short electro-optical wavelengths.
 Throughout the growing season soils and crops change rapidly; cloud cover leads to gaps in optical satellite data records.
-These data gaps can lead to lower accuracies when generating satellite data products, or inability to deliver space-based information when it is needed to identify and mitigate risks to agriculture.
+These data gaps can lead to lower crop classification accuracies, or inability to deliver space-based information when it is needed to identify and mitigate risks to agriculture.

 SAR sensors operate at much longer microwave wavelengths which are not affected by cloud cover.
 The ability of SAR satellites to image the Earth regardless of the presence of clouds is an important advantage when tracking changes in crop and soil conditions.

-However, satellite-based SARs do more than “seeing” through cloud cover: they see crops differently than optical sensors.
-Microwave wavelengths are also ideal for estimating the amount of water in crops and soils.
-Because of these advantages, Agriculture and Agri-Food Canada has been relying on SAR satellite data to assist in mapping and monitoring Canada’s vast agricultural landscapes.
+However, satellite-based SARs do more than just penetrating cloud cover; they “see” crops differently than optical sensors.
+Microwave wavelengths are very good at sensing moisture in crops and soils.
+Because of these characteristics, Agriculture and Agri-Food Canada has been relying on SAR satellite data to assist in mapping and monitoring Canada’s vast agricultural landscapes.

 Crop growth stages

 As crops grow, their structures change.
 Crop canopies accumulate leaves, extend stems and stalks, and develop flowers, seeds and fruit.
-As crop canopies change through the growing season, so does their radar backscatter behaviour in terms of the intensity, or strength.
+As crop canopies change through the growing season, so does the radar backscatter in terms of the intensity, or strength.